AMWA-TV/bcp-007-01/docs/Overview.md

 The NDI SDK, by default, automatically selects and negotiates encoding parameters between Native NDI Devices.
 Media content enters the Native NDI Sender as raw, uncompressed media and raw, uncompressed media emerges from Native NDI Receivers.

-Since the NDI SDK controls the encoding and interfaces, NMOS flows SHALL be represented as:

-- `media_type` of `video/raw` for video flows
-- `media_type` for audio flows SHALL match the encoding of the audio source

 ### NDI HX, NDI HX2, NDI HX3

-The NDI Advanced SDK supports compressed NDI Streams utilizing H.264, H.265, and AAC codecs.
+The NDI Advanced SDK supports compressed NDI Streams utilizing H.264, H.265, AAC and Opus codecs.
 Media content enters the Native NDI Sender as compressed media and compressed media emerges from Native NDI Receivers.

-For NDI HX, HX2 and HX3 implementation, NMOS Flows SHALL be represented as:

-- `media_type` of `video/H264`, `video/H265` for video flows
-- `media_type` of `audio/mpeg4-generic` for audio flows utilizing the AAC codec.
-- `media_type` of `audio/opus` for audio flows utilizing the Opus codec.

 ### NDI Metadata

-Metadata connections MAY be implicitly established by the NDI SDK when video connections are established.
-In some cases, bi-directional metadata connections MAY be established by the NDI SDK between the Native NDI Sender and Native NDI Receiver.
-NDI Metadata SHALL NOT be represeneted explicitly in NMOS.
+Metadata connections can be implicitly established by the NDI SDK when video connections are established.
+In some cases, bi-directional metadata connections can be established by the NDI SDK between the Native NDI Sender and Native NDI Receiver.
+In such cases, NDI Metadata MAY NOT be represeneted explicitly in NMOS.

 ## NMOS-NDI Model